garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 ### Step 3: Setting up dependencies in DevBox

-After configuring the vault and setting up the service principal, you need to install the necessary packages in python to write the script by following the below steps:
+After configuring the vault and setting up the service principal, you need to install the necessary packages in Python to write the script by following the below steps:

 1. Install the required packages using the following command: